-The sample syllabus below is designed to provide you with a good idea of what you might cover over a typical course.
+This General French elementary programme is designed to provide you with a good idea of what you might cover over a typical course.
 It is flexible rather than prescriptive, in that it would be adapted to your specific level, aims and interests.
 Of course, it will also depend on the number of lessons you will have.

 Topics & Vocabulary: